 Let’s explore how [name of your business] can specifically help your business.

-Cold email is an example of when you find a publicly-available email address for someone you’ve never met and send them a message or contact an influencer you’ve never met asking for feedback on an article.
+The cold email template above is an example of when you find a publicly-available email address for someone you’ve never met and send them a message or contact an influencer you’ve never met asking for feedback on an article.